mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Fluid Flow Simulation Using Physics-Informed Neural Networks/README.md

 Traditional computational fluid dynamics (CFD) methods, though accurate, often require significant computational resources and time, especially for complex geometries.
 Physics-informed neural networks (PINNs) offer a promising alternative by embedding physical laws, such as the Navier-Stokes equations, into the training procedure of neural network models.
 Once the network is trained, this approach can potentially reduce computational costs while maintaining accuracy, making it highly relevant for industry applications.

 ## Project Description
+This project aims to develop a PINN model to simulate fluid flow in simple geometries, such as pipes or channels.
+The project will involve creating a neural network that incorporates the Navier-Stokes equations, which govern fluid flow.
+The model will be trained and validated using available data or simplified scenarios.
 Suggested Steps
 1. Data Collection and Preprocessing:
     - Gather data for training and validation.
 Consider using publicly available datasets, such as the ones from [Kaggle](https://www.kaggle.com/datasets/ryleymcconkey/ml-turbulence-dataset/versions/3), [Johns Hopkins Turbulence Databases](https://turbulence.pha.jhu.edu/), [Stanford](https://hai.stanford.edu/news/blastnet-first-large-machine-learning-dataset-fundamental-fluid-dynamics), [DeepCFD](https://github.com/mdribeiro/DeepCFD) etc.
     -	Identify the boundary conditions and parameters relevant to the scenario specified by the chosen dataset.
     -	Preprocess the data using MATLAB to ensure it is suitable for neural network training, utilizing functions for normalization and data cleaning.
 2. Model Development:
-    -	Design a neural network architecture suitable for integrating physical laws using Deep Learning ToolboxTM.
+    -	Design a neural network architecture suitable for integrating physical laws using Deep Learning Toolbox.
 Consider a Multilayer Perceptron (MLP)  architecture  with a custom loss function that includes the residuals of the Navier-Stokes equations.
     -	Embed the PDEs, such as the Navier-Stokes equations, into the loss function by calculating the residuals of the PDEs at collocation points (points in the domain where the equations are evaluated).
 The loss function typically includes terms that penalize deviations from the PDE residuals, as well as terms for boundary and initial conditions.
 3. Training and Validation:
     - Train the PINN model using the (collected) data, optimizing for accuracy and computational efficiency.
 Use the Deep Learning Toolbox for training the neural network in a training loop utilizing functions like adamupdate or lbfgsupdate, and computing and visualizing validation errors.